datamin-io/public-documentation/statistics-and-profiling/statistics-of-runs.md

 # Statistics of runs

-Datamin is a full-cycle data streaming software, therefore not only does it help manage and execute pipelines but also collects detailed statistics of runs for each pipeline and task.
+Ylem is a full-cycle data streaming software, therefore not only does it help manage and execute pipelines but also collects detailed statistics of runs for each pipeline and task.

 What information is collected: